akobr/mono.me/docs/Monorepo/why-monorepo.md

 1. worse scaling (slow on huge sizes) => large clones => longer build times
 2. unable to define access control per subfolder *(git doesn't support read permissions for subtrees, only write rules)*

 The firsts disadvantage is valid only for colossal code bases.
 4% of all mono-repos will need to solve this issue and put some tooling in place.
 The largest of them use a virtual file system (VFS) to tackle this problem.
 Google uses [Perforce](https://www.perforce.com/), and Microsoft builds open-source [GVFS](https://en.wikipedia.org/wiki/Virtual_File_System_for_Git) for Git.
-Facebook uses different source control, the decentralized system called [Mercurial](https://www.mercurial-scm.org/), which is more suitable for a large mono-repo.
+Facebook uses different source control, the decentralized system called [Mercurial](https://www.mercurial-scm.org/), which is more suitable for an extremely large mono-repo.

 The second point about access control currently doesn't have a simple solution, but the question should be: *Do I need it?* The most important benefit of a mono-repo is the visibility and accessibility of the code.
 I would say every developer should be able to see it all.